QubesOS/qubes-builder/README.md

 where to place this directory.

-The build system is configured via builder.conf file -- one should copy selected one from example-configs/, and modify it as needed, e.g.:
+The build system is configured via builder.conf file -- one should copy selected file from example-configs/, and modify it as needed, e.g.:

     cp example-configs/qubes-os-master.conf builder.conf